mohit2152sharma/rcoronavirus/Readme.md

   1. The data is downloaded from [Jhon Hopkins Coronavirus data repository](https://github.com/CSSEGISandData/COVID-19) and Ministry of Health and Family welfare, Govt of India site.

-  2. The data gets updated daily at 6:30 a.m.
-UTC.
+  2. The data gets updated.